My Energy Toolkit

 This is most likely a result of some change in the customer account (company name, property management, or SMUD account number).
-The first step would be to double check that the account number and location number are correct.
+The first step would be to double-check that the account number and location number are correct.

-Q: How do I share my Portfolio Manager data with others?
+How do I share my Portfolio Manager data with others?

-Q: How do I transfer properties to another user?
+How do I transfer properties to another user?

-Q: Is there a place where I can find information on benchmarking that’s specific to my business type?
+Is there a place where I can find information on benchmarking that’s specific to my business type?

-Q: Is there a list of consultants I can hire to profile my building for me?
+Is there a list of consultants I can hire to profile my building for me?

-Q: Is there a public list of other building scores, so that I can see how well I’m doing relative to my competitors?
+Is there a public list of other building scores, so that I can see how well I’m doing relative to my competitors?